PKBeam/Edda/using-edda.md

 The *Note Speed* is how fast the runes approach you when you play the map in-game.
 You'll have to experiment with this in the game to get a feel for what the numbers mean.
 A good place to start is 15, which represents an average speed.
 You can increase this a few units to make the notes approach even faster.

 **Medal Distances** represent how many metres your boat must row in order to achieve a certain medal.
-In most cases, you should leave these blank, set to 0 or on "Auto" so that Ragnarock will automatically calculate medal distances for you.
+In most cases, you should leave these set to "Auto" so that Ragnarock will automatically calculate medal distances for you.

 ## Mapping Notes

-Now that everything else is set up, let's start mapping for real.
+Now that everything else is set up, let's start placing notes.

 While you map, it might be helpful to refer to the *Grid Waveform*.